Anja-c1511/DSA2024_Ict/DAY 3.md

  - Machine learns with human guidance.
  - It is done by using labelled data
  - Includes techniques like regression and classification.
- - ***Classification***: Simple example can be a movie or food recommendation system system based on preferences done by training the model with the historical data of customers.
+ - ***Classification***: Simple example can be a movie or food recommendation system based on preferences done by training the model with the historical data of customers.
  - ***Regression*** : It is more advanced than classification in which the output can have a range (or continuous) values.
 For example weather prediction with accuracy like " chance of 60 mm rain on Tuesday".
 But in classification it can only predict  the weather in a discrete way like " Tuesday is rainy or not rainy".

  **Unsupervised learning**